A Vision Toward Energy-Efficient Domain-Specific Artificial Intelligence Models and Agents: Learning and Reasoning Capabilities for Domain-Specific Systems

 This is illustrated in Fig.~\ref{world_mod} and adapted from \cite{vogelstein2022prospective}.
 Here, ${World}_n$ and ${World}_f$ are the current and future worlds, ${Model}_n$ and ${Model}_f$ are current and future internal models of the world (dynamically evolving), ${Observations}_{n,f}$ are observations of the world in the current $n$ and future $f$ states of the system, and similarly for decisions ${Decisions}_{n,f}$ as a consequence of those observations.
 Learner $L$ learns continuously and updates ${Model}_n$ to reflect the most accurate internal model of the future (unknown) world in ${Model}_f$.
 The term \textit{future} also implies novel tasks, domain shifts, and unforeseen operating environments based on the application to which generalization is applied.

-Inspired by the work of \cite{pearl2010scm}, we propose a \textit{ladder of learning and reasoning} (Fig.~\ref{ladder}).
+Inspired by the work of \cite{pearl2010scm}, this paper proposes a \textit{ladder of learning and reasoning} (Fig.~\ref{ladder}) as the organizing framework.
 Levels A-E of the ladder relate to learning paradigms in artificial intelligence, while levels F-I of the ladder relate to reasoning paradigms.
 Its lowest rung consists of traditional correlation-based machine learning (A).
 The rungs above yield collective intelligence from knowledge augmentation algorithms (B), e.g., for foundation models that facilitate continual learning without catastrophic forgetting; generalizable multimodal machine perception and learning (C); broadly generalized few-shot continual learning (D); models for curiosity (E); cognitive inductive biases, constraints, and relational reasoning with symbolic structures (F); meta-learning and meta-reasoning (G); spatiotemporal causal reasoning and counterfactuals (H), and analogical reasoning and fluid intelligence (I) placed at the highest rung of the ladder.
 We broadly conjecture that, as we move from the lower to higher rungs of this ladder, higher levels of generalization of the intelligence of the Learner \textit{\textbf{L}} of Fig.~\ref{world_mod} to future worlds ${World}_f$ are possible.
 The \textit{reasoning capabilities are leveraged for planning and decision-making} in unforeseen worlds \textit{without access to vast amounts of data, with minimal additional computations}, thereby \textit{increasing computational efficiency}.
-Fig.~\ref{ladder} also shows expected energy benefits from techniques at each step of the ladder relative to the state of the art, running on GPUs.
-Combined use of these techniques can, at best, provide overall multiplicative energy benefits.
+Fig.~\ref{ladder} also shows expected energy benefits as illustrative target ranges for energy reduction from techniques at each level of the ladder related to the state of the art, running on GPUs.
+These values are interpreted as system-level designed targets for every workload.
+The combined use of these techniques can, ideally, provide overall multiplicative energy benefits, but only when accuracy, latency, and domain-coverage constraints are met.
 Metrics used to assess intelligence at different levels of the ladder of Fig. \ref{ladder} are predicated on existing AI metrics, including Precision, Recall, F-measure, Area-under-curve (AUC), and Accuracy; for natural language processing, metrics such as BLEU score, ROUGE metric, and Word Error Rate; for computer vision, metrics such as Frechet Inception Distance and Structural Similarity Index \cite{blagec2020critical}.
 At higher rungs of the ladder, statistical tests established in diverse fields of science, finance, and economics can be used.